Wolfgang Schnur: Nemesis

-Once the news broke, the first person to whom Schnur confessed his Stasi past, albeit at this stage only orally, was Helmut Kohl.
-From Kohl's own autobiography it appears that he may already have been aware of the breaking news, which he received from his own sources late one evening after a day of campaigning in the East German election.
-Kohl immediately conferred with his party colleagues Eberhard Diepgen and Bernd Neumann, who handled the (West) German CDU's relationship with DA.
-The priority was clarity.
+Once the news broke, the first person to whom Schnur confessed his Stasi past, albeit only orally, was Helmut Kohl.
+From Kohl's own autobiography it appears that he may already have been aware of the breaking news, which he received from his own sources.
+Kohl immediately conferred with his party colleagues Eberhard Diepgen and Bernd Neumann, who handled the West German CDU's relationship with DA.
 Kohl's team were keen to establish whether Schnur really had been working for the Stasi for many years, or whether he was simply the victim of a high-level personal undermining programme, of the kind in which the Stasi were known to specialise, launched by political opponents.
 CDU Party Secretary Volker Rühe thought immediately of Stasi "dirty tricks".
 Once, however, it had been established that the reports were true, Neumann and others in Kohl's team were keen to obtain Schnur's confession in writing as a matter of critical urgency, in order to minimise the risk that on-going doubts or some subsequent retraction might undermine the electoral prospects of the CDU's eastern ally, the Alliance for Germany.

-On Friday 9 March 1990, nine days ahead of the election, Kohl was campaigning in Rostock on behalf of his Alliance for Germany allies.
+On 9 March 1990, nine days ahead of the election, Kohl was campaigning in Rostock on behalf of his Alliance for Germany allies.
 It was noticed that the DA leader was unexpectedly absent from Kohl's side.
-It was explained that reports had been received from his party that the previous day Schnur had collapsed with a blood circulation complaint ("einen Kreislaufkollaps").
-Over the previous couple of days, reports of the discoveries in the Rostock Stasi files had been filtering through to the press, along with reports of Schnur's denials.
-On Monday 12 March the DA leaders issued a statement to the press in which the focus was on Schur's medical condition: it was still "very bad".
-Visited the previous day in hospital his face had worn a "glazed look": he was affected by heavy medication.
+It was explained that reports had been received from his party that the previous day Schnur had collapsed.
+Over the previous couple of days, reports of the discoveries in the Rostock Stasi appeared in the press, along with Schnur's denials.
+On 12 March, the DA leaders issued a statement to the press focusing on Schur's health: it was still "very bad".
+Visited the previous day in hospital, his face had worn a "glazed look": he was affected by heavy medication.
 But he had nevertheless given a declaration concerning his personal honour with great "mental clarity".
 The matter of the Rostock files and a detailed follow-up report appearing in Der Spiegel could only be cleared up by Schnur himself.
 Meanwhile, the East German prosecutor's office had already confirmed that a preliminary investigation against persons unknown had already been launched in respect of an alleged defamation.